-The FTC can identify enforcement targets in many ways.
+The FTC can identify enforcement targets in many different ways.
 Although the agency does not need to receive consumer complaints to initiate an investigation, complaints sometimes trigger a closer look.
 In the case of auto dealers, many investigations arise from FTC staffers looking for problematic ads on the Internet.
+Another federal agency on the lookout for potential enforcement targets is the Consumer Financial Protection Bureau (CFPB), particularly with regard to auto financing.
+In its Fall 2024 Supervisory Highlights, the CFPB called out auto loan originators for advertising marketing rates "as low as" specified APR rates to consumers who had no reasonable chance of qualifying for or being offered rates at or near that level.

 In this Topic, we discuss laws, regulations, and regulatory enforcement actions concerning marketing and advertising of vehicles and credit products, as well as best practices dealers should follow.
-Federal and state laws govern the methods and content of advertising and marketing in any medium of communication, both offline and online, including the Internet and social media.
+Federal and state laws govern the methods and content of advertising and marketing in any medium of communication, both offline and online, including the internet and social media.